microsoft/WinAppDriver/Docs/UITestingforWindows-Intro.md

 ### Let's add some UI testing
 Now let's add some testing.
 We want to make sure that, whenever the user presses the "Say hello" button, the TextBlock named **txtResult** contains effectively the string "Hello" followed by the value typed by the user in the TextBox named **txtName**.
 The first step is to create a testing project.
 Appium offers a SDK which allows to identify UI elements on the screen and to interact with them, leveraging WinAppDriver.
 As such, it isn't tight to a specific testing framework, but we can use the one we prefer most.
 In my case, I'm going to use the inbox Visual Studio solution, which is MSTest.
-Right click on your solution and a new project which type is Unit Test Project (.NET Framework):
+Right click on your solution, choose **Add -> New Project** and choose the template called Unit Test Project (.NET Framework):

 ![](Images/UITestingForWindows-Intro/UnitTestProject.png)